scaliaven/RL4VLM/gym-junqi/docs/examples.rst

 .. code-block:: python

-   from gym_xiangqi.constants import RED, BLACK, PIECE_ID_TO_NAME, ALLY from gym_xiangqi.utils import action_space_to_move
+   from gym_junqi.constants import RED, BLACK, PIECE_ID_TO_NAME, ALLY from gym_junqi.utils import action_space_to_move

-Similar to the training code, we are going to first instantiate our Xiangqi environment, and create a loop to interact with the environment.
+Similar to the training code, we are going to first instantiate our Junqi environment, and create a loop to interact with the environment.
 This time our :code:`while` loop will look like
 this: